Sudan, Qatar to sign $4 billion deal to develop Suakin seaport

 "Qatar and Sudan have agreed on a new joint partnership for full rehabilitation and management of the port of Suakin as that the signing ceremony will be in Khartoum tomorrow," Awad told reporters.

 He further said that the project will be completed by 2020 and will cost four billion dollars, of which 500 million dollars will cover the first phase.
-Qatar will fund the project but Sudan will hold 51% of its share while Qatar will get 49%.
+Qatar will fund the project but Sudan will hold 51% of its shares while Qatar will get 49%.

 He disclosed that the deal has been reached after four meetings held in Doha and Khartoum to discuss plans to modernize the seaport and to make it one of the strategic facilities in the country.